SpaceXpanse/SpeXID/doc/rpc.md

 ### Authentication Credentials

-XID has special RPC methods supporting its use for [user authentication](auth.md).
+SpeXID has special RPC methods supporting its use for [user authentication](auth.md).
 They are able to construct credentials, sign them and verify whether or not given credentials are valid.